electrocucaracha/k8s-HorizontalPodAutoscaler-demo/README.md

 feature.

-The [k6.yml](tests/k6.yml) provides a traffic simulator which generates virtual users, those users perform HTTP requests agains the web server.
-The *Prometheus* instance collects custom metrics which aggreated by *Prometheus Adapter* and consumed by *Horizontal Pod Autoscaler*, this last component triggers actions to scale out/in replicas to distribute the workload.
+The [k6.yml](tests/k6.yml) provides a traffic simulator which generates virtual users, those users perform HTTP requests against the web server.
+The *Prometheus* instance collects custom metrics which are aggreated by *Prometheus Adapter* and consumed by *Horizontal Pod Autoscaler*, this last component triggers actions to scale out/in replicas in order to distribute the workload.

 ![Dashboard](img/diagram.png)